filterpaper/qmk_userspace/readme.md

 # Layout wrapper macros
 ## Basic layout
-Text-based layout (in `keymap.c` format) editing is supported with the use of preprocessor macros.
-Each layer, in text format, is created as a preprocessor macro for viewing and editing inside `layout.h`, example of one layer:
+Text-based key map layout (in `keymap.c` format) is supported with the use of preprocessor wrapper macros.
+Create each layer as a macro, saved them in `layout.h`, and include this file inside `config.h`.
+Here is an example of a Corne "raise" layer, in a 3x12 and bottom 6-key macro:
 ```c
 #define RAISE \
 	KC_TILD, KC_EXLM, KC_AT,   KC_HASH, KC_DLR,        KC_PERC, KC_CIRC, KC_AMPR, KC_ASTR, KC_LPRN, KC_RPRN, _______, \